Continuous, Subject-Specific Attribute Control in T2I Models by Identifying Semantic Directions: Implementation Details

-We then sample four values for $\attributescalei \sim \mathcal{U}([-5, 5]\setminus (-0.1,0.1))$ and compute $\loss_\mathrm{delta}$ (\cref{eq:loss_delta}) using them.
-We found that sampling multiple values for $\attributescalei$ here boosts the performance of our learned deltas at little overhead cost (as the online sampling of the original images is the most costly part) and that values for $\attributescalei$ very close to zero were not particularly useful for the training process.
-Empirically, we find that most of our learned edit deltas are already close to convergence after 5 optimization steps, but we keep training for the full time for simplicity.
+We then sample four values for $\attributescalei \sim \mathcal{U}([-5, 5]\setminus (-0.1,0.1))$ and compute our training loss (\cref{eq:loss_direction}) over them.
+We found that sampling multiple values for $\attributescalei$ substantially boosts the quality of our learned directions at little overhead cost (as the online sampling of the original images is the most costly part) and that values for $\attributescalei$ very close to zero were not particularly useful for the training process.
+Empirically, we find that most of our learned directions are already close to convergence after five optimization steps, but we keep training for the full time for simplicity.